 However, sometimes you need to drive during rainy weather conditions.
-If you get into a car accident and experience a personal injury, reach out to an attorney before you file a claim with an insurance company.
+If you get into a car accident and experience a personal injury, contact an attorney, Attorney Big Al from the Law Office Of Richard Klein, before you file a claim with an insurance company.

 3 Safety Tips for Driving in the Rain

 You can prevent an accident if you stay cautious behind the wheel when it rains.
 Read on to find advice for driving safely when the weather is rainy.

 Though you may drive at the posted speed limit, this sign may not apply to slippery conditions on the road during rainy weather.
 A speed limit sign refers to the maximum allowed driving speed.
 So do not be afraid to slow down if the road is wet.

 High speeds can make it more difficult to brake if you need to.
 Your car can slide before coming to a full stop.
 This could result in a rear-end collision with a vehicle in front of you.
 To learn more about these types of collisions, see Rear-end Car Accidents.